keyuxi/storm-control/README.md

 ## storm-control ##
-This is a repository of code developed in the [Zhuang Lab](http://zhuang.harvard.edu) for the acquisition of STORM movies.
+This is a fork of the storm-control repository of code developed in the [Zhuang Lab](http://zhuang.harvard.edu) for the acquisition of STORM movies.
+We use this software for a variety of single-molecule imaging and fluorescent microscopy approaches, including STORM experiments.
+Most of the underlying code was written by Hazen Babcock, Harvard University.

 ## Installation ##
 You will need Python and PyQt as well as a number of other libraries.
 Please see the Install.txt file in the hal4000 folder.